 - Set 5: 38 kg (~84 lbs) × 10 reps

-This is how I do the EZ-Bar Curls
+How I do EZ-Bar Curls

-Seated Overhead Tricep Extension with an E-Z Curl Bar
+Seated Overhead Tricep Extension (EZ Curl Bar)

 - Set 2: 28 kg (~62 lbs) × 15 reps